 Google ships a big pile of code, with no commitment to update your device.

-Terry Myerson promised that with the updated version of Windows (referring to Windows 10), Microsoft is going to release security updates to PCs, tablets and phones 24/7.
-Not only that, it wants to push company’s software “innovations” in a timely manner, effectively putting a full stop to Patch Tuesday.
-Where as, customers of Windows 10 can stay on the monthly update cycle that would be reworked as Windows Update for Business which allows system administrators and IT managers to choose the necessary updates to deploy, and schedule these updates to be installed automatically.
+Terry Myerson promised that with the updated version of Windows (referring to Windows 10), Microsoft is going to release security updates to PCs, tablets, and phones 24/7.
+Not only that, it wants to push the company’s software “innovations” in a timely manner, effectively putting a full stop to Patch Tuesday.
+Whereas, customers of Windows 10 can stay on the monthly update cycle that would be reworked as Windows Update for Business which allows system administrators and IT managers to choose the necessary updates to deploy, and schedule these updates to be installed automatically.

-The ultimate goal is to keep users of all kinds to be secured by constantly feeding updates across all the Windows 10 devices which are launched.
-The update for Business is going to be a free service for enterprise and pro Windows customers.
+The ultimate goal is to keep users of all kinds to be secured by constantly feeding updates across all the Windows 10 devices that are launched.
+The update for Business is going to be a free service for Enterprise and Pro Windows customers.

 In the Ignite event, Brad Anderson of enterprise client and mobility division demonstrated a new feature in preview builds- Microsoft’s Advanced Threat Analytics (ATA) that tries to sense the presence of malware in a network, and locks down apps in order to prevent sensitive data to be copied within the device.